klebgenomics/Kleborate/docs/source/Escherichia_modules.rst

 The Achtman scheme is hosted on `EnteroBase <https://enterobase.warwick.ac.uk/>`_ and described in `this paper <https://doi.org/10.1111/j.1365-2958.2006.05172.x>`_.

-We also provide an option for users to run MLST using Pasteur scheme by running:
+We also provide an option for users to run MLST using the Pasteur scheme by running:
 ``-m escherichia__mlst_pasteur``

 The Pasteur scheme is hosted in the BIGSdb-Pasteur *Escherichia coli* `database <https://bigsdb.pasteur.fr/ecoli/>`_ and described in `this paper <https://doi.org/10.1186/1471-2164-9-560>`_.

 The genes included in each scheme are noted in the Outputs table below.

-A copy of the MLST alleles and ST definitions used in each module is stored in the ``/data``  directory of the module.
+A copy of the MLST alleles and ST definitions used in each module is stored in the ``data/``  directory of the module.

 *E. coli* MLST parameters